Chapter 19: The Tragedy at Ong Thanh 062025

 Brigadier General Coleman, First Brigade Commander, Colonel

-believe, that he, like Welch, would have understood the gravity of the
+there, he, like Welch, would have understood the gravity of the

 situation.
-Unlike Welch, however, Hay had the rank necessary, to be
+Unlike Welch, however, Hay had the rank necessary to be

 heard.
 Neither Coleman nor Newman "understood squat".
 They certainly did